Three Rivers Crossing

-Three Rivers Crossing, formerly known as Three Rivers Mall, is an enclosed shopping mall located in Kelso, Washington that opened in 1987, on the site of a former golf course adjacent to Interstate 5.
-Previously owned by General Growth Properties, the mall was one of 30 malls that was spun off into Rouse Properties in 2012.
-Rouse was acquired by Brookfield Properties Retail Group in 2016.
-In July 2019, Brookfield sold the mall to Arizona-based Three Rivers Village, LLC.
+Three Rivers Crossing is an enclosed shopping mall located in Kelso, Washington that opened in 1987, on the site of a former golf course adjacent to Interstate 5.
+The mall was built on top of dredge spoils from the ash that ran down the rivers from Mount St. Helens after the volcano erupted on May 18, 1980.
+Originally developed by Price Development Co. and later sold to General Growth Properties, the mall was one of 30 malls that was spun off into Rouse Properties in 2012.
+Rouse was acquired by Brookfield Asset Management in 2016.
+General Growth Properties itself was acquired by Brookfield Property Partners in 2018.
+In July 2019, Brookfield Properties sold the mall to Arizona-based Three Rivers Village, LLC.
 In November, 2024, the mall was sold to a new ownership group known as Three Rivers Development Group.

 The mall has three anchors: JCPenney, Sportsman's Warehouse, and Regal Cinemas.
 Its original main anchors were The Bon Marche (which became Macy's; closed 2017), JCPenney, Sears (closed 2013), and Emporium (closed 2001).

 The Kelso Public Library moved its main branch to the mall in 2011.

 The mall also has several freestanding businesses: Safeway (originally TOP Food & Drug), Target (opened 1990), and Pier 1 Imports (which closed in 2020 along with the rest of the chain).
 There are also several freestanding restaurants: Red Lobster, Panera Bread, and Fiesta Bonita Mexican Restaurant.
 The former Izzy's Pizza has reopened as an Asian Buffet restaurant.
 Regal Cinemas operated a freestanding theater until January 2015, when it relocated into the main mall.